Many victims lose sleep as they worry over the harm that their partner, or ex-partner is causing their children.

 Before we start, I want to give a shout-out to all our listeners.
-We want to hear as many stories as we can, so as you’re listening if you think, “You know, I would want to go on the podcast and share my story,” please contact me at firstname.lastname@example.org.
+We want to hear as many stories as we can, so as you’re listening if you think, “You know, I would want to go on the podcast and share my story,” please contact my assistant, Kari, at firstname.lastname@example.org.
 I want you to come on and share, so that other people can hear your story and also hear your insights into things that you’ve learned along the way.

 To start out, Rose, before you understood the situation, what was going on in your home and with your kids?

 Rose: To start the story, I probably should have never married him in the first place.
 Unfortunately, I met him when I was 18, so I really didn’t know anything about narcissistic people or boundaries or anything like that, so he broke up with me a lot of times while we were dating and I’m not sure why I stayed with him.
 I think I’m a helping-type personality so I guess I felt like I could fix him or change him so that he treated people with kindness and respect.

 We dated for 5 years, then we were married for 18 before I left him.
 After we had been married four or five years, because he went back to get a second degree in college, he didn’t help very much with the kids.
 He was always angry.
 It was like walking on eggshells.